lburzawa/computational_science/README.md

 # materials_science

-The simulations for Ising 2D, 3D and percolation models are done using optimized Intel Math Kernel Library.
+The simulations for Ising 2D, 3D and percolation models are done using Intel Math Kernel Library.